 Many people put off screenings because they are scared of the results.
 We hope you can find confidence in knowing that your comfort and well-being is our top priority.
 Early detection is key.
 “Finding cancer earlier generally means more treatment options,” says Wrzesinske.
 “That may include minimally invasive surgery with less lung tissue needing to be removed.”

 Banner MD Anderson Cancer Center strongly recommends discussing your lung cancer screening options with your doctor.
-If you believe you are at risk for lung cancer and would like to schedule a low dose CT lung screening test, you can learn more here.
+If you believe you are at risk for lung cancer, speak to your health care provider and schedule a low dose CT lung screening test.